Steps for Buying, Owning & Selling Livestock

 To legitimately sell stock you must be accredited with the Livestock Production Assurance (LPA) program.
 This quality assurance program ensures the integrity and safety of Australian livestock and produce.
 It also gives you access to National Vendor Declarations.

-- For more information about the LPA program and the accreditation process visit the MLA website.
+- Click for more information about the LPA program and the accreditation process.

 Use National Vendor Declarations (NVDs)